quarksaur/quarksaur/README.md

 ## <br>🚧 Projects

 I'm currently curating many old projects.<br>
-Most of them need to be rewritten (while following the original objective), improved, documented or translated.<br>
+Most of them need to be rewritten (while following their original objectives), improved, documented or translated.<br>
 They will be publicly available as soon as possible.

 ## <br>📌 Available for hire